-

 - Remote Monitoring – this is for patients who don't require face to face visits and can be monitored remotely using technology provided to them.

-The Frailty hub provides specialist Geriatric medicine multi-disciplinary intervention.
-It is a designated assessment and treatment area with 4 recliner chairs.
+The Acute Frailty Unit provides specialist geriatric medicine multi-disciplinary intervention.
+It is a designated assessment and treatment area with frail patients.

 The frailty team work alongside the AAU team and the ED team to proactively transfer patients from ED who are deemed appropriate.